crycode-de/http-server-upload/README.md

 ```
 cat my-file.dat | curl -F "uploads=@-;filename=my-file.dat;type=application/octet-stream" http://localhost:8080/upload
 ```
 Notice the required `filename` and `type` defintions for uploading piped data.
+The `type` if the mime type of the data to upload.

 ## License